pbsds/nmigen_dg/README.md

 * It is a new syntax to learn, with some unintuitive operator precedence when coming from Python.

+* Syntax for list slicing is missing

+* Syntax for type annotations are missing

 * The author of `dg` says not to use the language for anything serious.

 * The author of `dg` is at the time of writing the sole contributor, making the language very fragile.